 Whether on your own, with a rehab counselor, or through your support group, you should create an alcohol relapse prevention plan.
 While all prevention plans are unique, there are some major points you should always address.

 These relapse prevention skills include:

-- Triggers – Begin by creating a list of all possible relapse triggers.
-These can be people, places, events, or emotions.
+Begin by creating a list of all possible relapse triggers.
+These can be people, places, events, or emotions that are tied to alcohol abuse.
 While you may not know all of your possible triggers at the beginning, it can be a list that evolves over time.